 Clematis is one of the most popular flowering vines.
-They bloom in almost every colour; flowers can be single, double, or semi-double, ranging from small to large.
-Their shape can be tubular, star-like, flat open discs, or nodding bells.
-Depending on the cultivar, flowering can take place in spring and again in late summer, all summer long, or in late summer through fall.
+They bloom in almost every colour; flowers can be single or double ranging from small to large.
+Their shape can be tubular, star-like, flat open discs or nodding bells.
+Depending on the cultivar, flowering can take place in spring and again in late summer, all summer, or in late summer through fall.

 Homeowners can do their part by recycling most yard and kitchen waste.
-“Composting” is a simple process in which this material can be turned into a nutrient-rich soil conditioner often referred to as black gold.
-The addition of compost to any garden soil encourages plants to develop a deeper, more fibrous system that makes it more vigorous, productive, and drought resistant.
-Compost also conditions the soil so it’s able to retain the moisture and nutrients as well as allowing more air into the soil system.
+Composting is a process in which material can be turned into a nutrient-rich soil conditioner often referred to as black gold.
+The addition of compost to soil encourages plants to develop a deeper, more fibrous system that makes it more vigorous, productive, and drought resistant.
 Healthy roots depend on air, water, and readily available nutrients.

 Trees are an important part of landscaping.
 They add beauty and a sense of structure to any garden, street, commercial property, or public space.
 Environmentally, they are essential to our survival.
 Trees moderate climate by cooling in summer (deflecting sun and heat) and warming in winter (deflecting wind), thereby reducing energy costs.
 They improve air quality by removing dust and other particulates from the air.
 The leaves absorb harmful carbon dioxide, carbon monoxide, and sulphur dioxide and give off huge amounts of life-giving oxygen.
 Trees also absorb sound and provide shelter to birds and other wildlife.
 Their size provides privacy wherever it’s required.

 Keep in mind that all plants require water, light, and nutrients to grow.
-There are however, some plants that need little water or can go for extended periods without watering (once established).
-These are what we call “drought- tolerant.” plants.
-There is a relatively new concept in landscape design called “Xeriscaping”.
+There are some plants that need little water or can go for extended periods without watering once established; these are classified as drought- tolerant plants.
+In landscaping, it is often referred to as Xeriscaping.
 This is choosing plants that will survive on only the natural water that is available to them.
-These plants should be grouped together in a dry sunny area of your garden.
+These plants should be grouped together in a dry, sunny area of your garden.

 All plants require light, air, water, and nutrients to grow.
 As they mature, plants often use up the naturally occurring nutrients in the soil around the root zone.
-These nutrients need to be regularly replaced in order for the plants to continue to grow and remain strong.
+These nutrients need to be regularly replaced in order for the plants to continue to grow.
 The plant food that gardeners provide is called fertilizer.

 Soil that doesn’t drain properly can lead to major frustration along with struggling or dying plants.
-Re-grading the entire area is one option.
-Drainage can be improved by installing weeping tile, dumping quantities of sand and gravel, or building raised beds.
-These methods are not inexpensive in terms of materials or labour but a more practical solution would involve working with the condition and not against it.
+Drainage can be improved by installing weeping tile, dumping quantities of sand and gravel or building raised beds.
+These methods are not a more practical solution would involving working with the condition and not against it.
 Many plants will tolerate dampness and thrive beautifully; just choose wisely.

-As the name implies, ground covers can be used anywhere that bare soil needs to be covered.
-Most often they replace areas of lawn where grass simply won’t grow.
-They can be used on slopes where erosion is a problem, they can replace grass grown on a slope when mowing is difficult and hazardous, or they can be used with small gardens, compacted soil and shade for city dwellers.
-Beyond these very practical reasons, ground covers are being used more and more because of their colour and offer much more interesting texture than grass alone.
+Ground covers can be used anywhere that bare soil needs to be covered.
+Most often they replace areas of lawn where grass won’t grow.
+They can be used on slopes where erosion is a problem, replace grass grown on a slope when mowing is difficult.
+Groundcover can be used with small gardens, compacted soil and shade for city dwellers.
+Ground covers are being used more because of their colour and offer interesting texture compared to grass alone.